 If you favorite albums, artists, or labels, those selections and their display data (title, artwork URL, type) are stored with your account.
 If you save searches, those search parameters are stored with your account.
 If you submit feedback, your email and message are stored.

 We log API usage for operational monitoring.
-Your IP address is used for rate limiting anonymous users but is not persisted to the database.
+Your IP address is used for rate limiting both anonymous and signed-in users but is not persisted to the database.
 Google Analytics receives search terms you enter along with standard page view data.
 When you use the AI search feature, your search query is sent to Anthropic (Claude) to generate recommendations.

 SeaDisco integrates with the following third-party services:

-If you connect via OAuth, SeaDisco receives limited access to your Discogs account through the standard OAuth 1.0a flow.
+If you connect via OAuth, SeaDisco receives access to your Discogs account through the standard OAuth 1.0a flow.
 We store the resulting access token and secret to make API requests on your behalf.
 We do not receive or store your Discogs password.
 You can disconnect OAuth at any time from the Account page, which immediately revokes our access.

-Your Discogs credentials (token or OAuth) are used solely to make API requests to Discogs on your behalf — searching, syncing your collection, managing your collection/wantlist, creating and editing marketplace listings, and updating seller orders and messages.
+Your Discogs OAuth credentials are used solely to make API requests to Discogs on your behalf — searching, syncing your collection, managing your collection/wantlist, creating and editing marketplace listings, and updating seller orders and messages.
 Every write action (rating a release, moving a folder, editing a listing, changing an order's status, sending a reply to a buyer) is only sent to Discogs when you explicitly trigger it in the UI.
 We never share your credentials with any other service or third party.
 Your collection data, inventory, orders, and favorites are used only to display your records and personalize your experience within SeaDisco.

 We do not sell, rent, or share your personal data with anyone.

 All data is stored in a secured PostgreSQL database hosted on Railway.
-Your Discogs credentials are stored encrypted at rest by the database provider.
+Your Discogs OAuth credentials are stored encrypted at rest by the database provider.
 OAuth secrets are stored server-side only and are never exposed to the browser.
 Access to the database is restricted to the application server only.

 Synced user data (collection, wantlist, marketplace inventory, lists, list items, seller orders, order messages, and cached profile) is automatically deleted 30 days after it was last synced, or immediately on request.
 Your authentication tokens are retained for as long as your account exists.